 How to make Maple Pecan Cookies Recipe

-Preheat oven and add butter, maple syrup and brown sugar to a bowl and mix using an electric mixer.
+Preheat the oven and add butter, maple syrup and brown sugar to a bowl, and mix using an electric mixer.

 Add your dry ingredients together- flour, salt and baking powder and continue mixing.

 Roll cookie dough into balls, add to baking sheet, flatten and add pecan halves.
 Cook for 8-10 minutes.
-Let your baked cookies cool completely before storing in an airtight container.
+Let your baked cookies cool completely before storing them in an airtight container.

 The cookies spread out a lot.
 When you add your three pecans on top before baking, they will barely fit.
 This is the way it will look.
 You may even need to overlap them a bit.
 See below.

 Here’s my trick to flatten the cookies and add the sugar at the same time.
 Using a glass jar or glass, gently press down on one of the unbaked cookie dough balls to cover the bottom of the glass with the grease from the butter.
 Place the glass into the sugar.
 A little sugar should stick to the bottom of the glass.
 Gently press down on the cookie and a little sugar should stick to the dough.
 Repeat.

 Where to find more eggless dessert recipes

 If you are coming to this recipe because it’s egg free, then you’re in luck!
 I have an egg free desserts Pinterest board.
 If you like searching for things on Pinterest, make sure to follow that board to get all kinds of dessert recipes.
 I have over 1000 items pinned now.

-I also started and an Egg Free Dessert Facebook page.
+I also started an Egg Free Dessert Facebook page.
 If you are more of a Facebook person, make sure to like and follow it.
 I started it about a year ago and there are already over 1000 followers.

 - 1/2 cup butter room temperature